omic/jailbreak/README.md

 ### transform
 The extracted data must then go through:
 * anonomyzation -- should do this as soon as possible upon obtaining the data.
+At the basic level, we're need to remove SSNs, names, and probably birthdates.
 * normalization -- tools such as [White Rabit](https://github.com/OHDSI/WhiteRabbit) are meant to help at this step.

 ### load